-2016 Nuclear Security Summit: Communiqué Washington, DC, United States 1 April 2016
+2016 Nuclear Security Summit: Communiqué

 The threat of nuclear and radiological terrorism remains one of the greatest challenges to international security, and the threat is constantly evolving.
 We, the leaders, gathered in Washington, D.C. on the first day of April, 2016 on the occasion of the fourth Nuclear Security Summit, are proud to observe that the Summits have since 2010 raised awareness of this threat and driven many tangible, meaningful and lasting improvements in nuclear security.
 The Summits have also strengthened the nuclear security architecture at national, regional and global levels, including through broadened ratification and implementation of international legal instruments regarding nuclear security.
-We underline the importance of the Convention on Physical Protection of Nuclear Material and its 2005 Amendment and the International Convention and full implementation.
+We underline the importance of the Convention on Physical Protection of Nuclear Material and its 2005 Amendment and the International Convention on the Suppression of Acts of Nuclear Terrorism and will continue to work toward their universalization and full implementation.
 We welcome the imminent entry into force of the 2005 Amendment to the Convention on Physical Protection of Nuclear Material and Facilities and encourage further ratifications.